Protecting Marine Mammals

 Innovations in Long-Term Survey to Study Endangered Steller Sea Lion Population

 We conducted a biennial survey of Steller sea lion abundance in Alaska.
 This year, the survey included an aerial photographic survey of Southeast Alaska through the Shumagin Islands in the Western Gulf of Alaska.
 During the 57 flight hours, 20,407 images were collected.
-An unmanned hexacopter was also used to survey sites in the central Aleutian Islands that couldn’t be surveyed in 2016.
+An uncrewed hexacopter was also used to survey sites in the central Aleutian Islands that couldn’t be surveyed in 2016.
 We are able to monitor trends in Steller sea lion abundance through long-term surveys like this, which is critical for effective conservation and recovery efforts.
 New approaches are being used to streamline data processing, including a Zooniverse site and a crowd-sourced competition to develop an algorithm to automatically count sea lions in images.

 In the southern end of the species’ range, our scientists conducted a pup count survey of the recently established Washington state Steller sea lion rookery on Carroll Island/Sea Lion Rock Complex using a hexacopter.

-A field comparison of manned and unmanned aerial systems (UAS) surveys of large cetaceans in the Arctic was completed in 2015 with support from the Navy and the Department of the Interior and the Bureau of Ocean and Energy Management, and through a partnership with the North Slope Borough and Shell Oil.
+A field comparison of manned and uncrewed aerial systems (UAS) surveys of large cetaceans in the Arctic was completed in 2015 with support from the Navy and the Department of the Interior and the Bureau of Ocean and Energy Management, and through a partnership with the North Slope Borough and Shell Oil.
 In 2017, the results showed that estimates of cetacean abundance were similar using either aerial platform, but the abundance estimates calculated from images collected by the UAS were less precise than the estimates calculated from observations by human observers in the manned aircraft.
 The UAS surveys were limited by the same types of weather that limit manned surveys for cetaceans and were 10x more expensive (at current costs) than the comparable manned survey.